 The 2017 SOI Arctic expedition will be a profound hands-on experience for youth to expand their knowledge of the changing circumpolar world, foster a new understanding and respect for the planet, and gain the inspiration and motivation needed to help lead us to a healthy and sustainable future.

 Our ship-based expedition will bring together more than 100 youth from around the world with inspiring scientists, elders, educators, artists, musicians, CEO’s, dignitaries, journalists, authors and innovators.
-Immersed in nature and engaged in cross-disciplinary activity, students will be inspired, motivated, educated and challenged.
+Immersed in nature and engaged in a cross-disciplinary activity, students will be inspired, motivated, educated and challenged.

 Each day will be filled with exploration, discovery, presentations, workshops, hands-on research, hikes, and lots of adventure!
 Activities will include wildlife encounters, visits to Arctic communities, as well as the opportunity to acquire first-hand knowledge and insight into the dynamics of climate change, traditional knowledge, scientific research, and policy and other important Arctic and global topics.